-When the bell rings for the end of playtime, if anyone doesn't follow the rules of being still and silent or walking sensibly back into school at the end of play, then their name is written in the 'playground book' (kept in the staffroom and taken out by a staff member on duty each playtime), which means that they must stand in their class line for the first 5 minutes at the next playtime.
+When the bell rings for the end of break or lunch time, if anyone doesn't follow the rules of being still and silent and then walking sensibly to line up, their name is written in the 'playground book' (kept in the staffroom and taken out by a staff member on duty each playtime).
+Children whose names are in the 'playground book' must stand in their class line for the first 5 minutes at the next playtime.